namnguyen21/namnguyen/posts/leetcode-1011-capacity-to-ship-packages-within-d-days.md

 date: 2021-03-05T17:56:21.520Z
 thumbnail: /images/uploads/leetcode-1011.png
 ---
-Something I've learned thus over the years is that often times, the best method to understanding a concept is by teaching it.
-Being able to reiterate information can be a valuable tool.
-As such, follow me in my journey of learning data structures and algorithms.
+Interview prepping for software engineering roles can be pretty daunting.
+Sometimes the Leetcode discussion board can be great, and other times maybe a more thorough dive into problems is needed.
+That is why I decided to start creating walkthroughs of interesting algorithmic challenges I come across, and hopefully help others along the way.

-In this article, I'll go over one of the most interesting problems I've come across so far is [Leetcode #1011](https://leetcode.com/problems/capacity-to-ship-packages-within-d-days/).
+In this article, I'll go over one of the most interesting problems I've come across so far: [Leetcode #1011](https://leetcode.com/problems/capacity-to-ship-packages-within-d-days/).
 Let's get right into it!

 ## The Problem